-Commercial and noncommercial parking garages as a main use, on a separate lot, shall be subject to the following regulations, in addition to section 142-1107, parking lots or garages on certain lots and the other regulations of this article:
+Main use Commercial commercial and noncommercial parking garages as a main use, shall be located on a separate lot, and shall be subject to the following regulations, in addition to section 142-1107, parking lots or garages on certain lots and in addition to the other regulations of this article:

-10. Open air parking, open to the sky, shall have a "High Albedo Surface" in order to minimize the uban heat island effect.
-This requirement shall include all parking areas, and all drive lanes and ramps.
+(10) Open-air parking facilities, open to the sky, shall be constructed with a high albedo surface in order to minimize the urban heat island effect.
+The provisions of this paragraph shall apply to all parking areas, and all drive lanes and ramps.